shw3512/shw3512.github.io/learn/ccna.md

     - November 2024
         - Volume 1 ([Amazon](https://www.amazon.com/CCNA-Certification-Study-Guide-Exam-dp-1394213018/dp/1394213018))
         - Volume 2 ([Amazon](https://www.amazon.com/CCNA-Certification-Study-Guide-200-301-dp-1394302150/dp/1394302150))
+- Cost: I purchased a print version of the 2019/2020-edition two-volume set for just over 30 USD from a third-party seller on Amazon in October 2023.
+As of September 2025, sellers on Amazon offer each volume for less than 10 USD (includes shipping).
 - My review: Neutral
     - I read volume 1 only, not volume 2.
 (When I finished volume 1, I started reading Jeremy McDowell's books, listed below.)
 Also, I read an older (2019/2020) edition; I do not know how the newer edition compares.
 I found Todd Lammle's writing to be accessible (to a network beginner) and engaging.
 Some topics---like banners, configuration registers, licensing, RIP, and several WAN topics---that he covers may be more relevant to on-the-job work (well, maybe not RIP...) than to the current CCNA exam.